-Step 4: Receive officiating rule book packet in mail - You will receive all study materials and the testing instructions within 14 days after we receive your application.
-If you do not receive this material, contact the OHSAA officiating department at 614-267-2502, ext.
-110 or [email protected].
+Step 4: Receive officiating rule book packet in mail - You will be mailed all study material, and the testing instructions at least two weeks prior to the testing opening up.
+If you do not receive this material, contact the OHSAA officiating department at [email protected].

 Step 5: Prepare for and take officiating exam - Study the provided materials in preparation for the online test.
 You will take a rules test.
 You will be able to take the test twice.
 At the conclusion of the test you will receive your results.

 Step 6: Receive Officiating Permit - Applicants with a passing score of 80% or higher will receive their officiating permit in their myOHSAA dashboard.
 If you do not receive your permit within two weeks, contact the OHSAA officiating department at 614-267-2502, ext.
 110 or [email protected].

 Step 7: Attend Required Educational Sessions - All officials have annual educational requirements.
 Most sports require four educational sessions.
 A state rules meeting is also required after the year in which an individual initially becomes an official.
 Begin educational session attendance NOW!